Who is RIOS?

-Bryan Dewsbury, PhD (he/him/his)
+Bryan Dewsbury, PhD

-Sam Donovan, PhD (he/him/his)
+Sam Donovan, PhD

 Student Advisor: Osceola Heard

-Communications Fellow: Jasmine Roberts-Crews (she/her/hers)
+Communications Fellow: Jasmine Roberts-Crews

-Communications Manager: Sebastian Alejandro Echeverri, PhD (he/him/his)
+Communications Manager: Sebastian Alejandro Echeverri, PhD

 Dr. Echeverri is a spider scientist, educator, and freelance science communicator.
-He is passionate about making science (and spiders!) fun and accessible--both to the public, and to the wonderful diversity of scientists and scientists-in-training.
+He works to make science (and spiders) more accessible for everyone.

-External Evaluator: Robin Taylor, PhD (she/her/hers)
+External Evaluator: Robin Taylor, PhD

 Dr. Taylor is the principal and senior evaluator of RTRES Consulting.
 She has worked as a professional evaluator of STEM education since 2004.